Darling Downs Zoo

 Darling Downs Zoo is a zoo situated in Pilton, Queensland, Australia.
 The zoo is divided into four separate geographical areas featuring animals mostly from Africa, South America, South-East Asia and Australia.

 History

 The zoo was closed from 27 March to 9 June 2020 due to government restrictions during the COVID-19 pandemic in Australia.
 As the zoo had large carnivores it had problems feeding them.
 It relied on bank loans and generous people to cover costs, and also set up a crowdfunding page to raise money.
 The zoo has since re-opened to the public.

+On 6 July 2025, a woman was severely injured in the arm after being attacked by a lion at the zoo.

 Species

 Species at the zoo from different regions (continent alphabetical below) include: